9LONG-Acdemic/time_series_analysis/README.md

 # Forecasting the Trajectory of Pneumonia and Influenza Death Rates Post-COVID-19: A Time Series Analysis Using the SARIMA Model

 This is a repo of a project related to time series analysis from my statistics undergraduate course, STA457: Time Series Analysis, at the University of Toronto.
-The full description of the project can be found in `Final_Project_Winter2022.pdf`.

 ## Project Description